 - Sector creation is equally complex.
 So long as you don't try to cut corners or do anything too fancy when creating a sector, it should all go fine.

-The "Find errors" feature might detect some of the more common problems you may get yourself into, but don't rely on it always.
+The "Find errors" feature might detect some of the more common problems you may get yourself into, but don't rely on it for everything.

 - If the area editor crashes or something breaks the area, remember that backups are automatically created.
 Before the game overwrites the backup with something you don't want, consider going into the area editor's options, and loading from the backup.